dice-group/LitCQD/README.md

 ### Visualization & Grid Search Results
 To create the graphics in the thesis based on the results of the grid search, the Jupyer Notebook `Visualization/plot.ipynb` is used.
 The csv files are a copy-paste from the console output of ray tune after finishing the grid search.

+The implementation is based on the publicly available implementation of Query2Box ([Link](https://github.com/snap-stanford/KGReasoning)) .